cheap-glitch/vue-css-modifiers/README.md

 </script>
 ```

 The modifier classes merge seamlessly with other static and dynamic classes.
+You
-You can also easily enforce the style of your choosing ('is-' or BEM) with
+can also easily enforce the style of  your choosing ('is-' or BEM) with a simple
-a simple directive modifier.
+directive modifier.

+Using a  different directive to declare  CSS modifiers also brings  the indirect
+benefit of a clear seperation between the main classes and their modifiers.

 ## Installation